 Vivitar is a well-known company that manufactures, distributes, and markets a wide variety of photography equipment.
-Although many of their products are sourced from various manufacturers, they offer a nice range of competitively priced and well-reviewed lenses and other camera accessories.
+Although many of their products are sourced from various manufacturers, they offer a nice range of competitively priced and and other camera accessories.
 Today, we’ll be looking at one of their 135mm lens options.

 The Vivitar 135mm f2.8 is a Pentax thread/screw mount, also known as an M42 mount.
 It can be adapted for usage on a wide range of cameras.
 It provides good sharpness, quality, and contrast to your images, especially considering the price.